Crowfield, Suffolk

-Crowfield Village
+Crowfield village

-Crowfield is located approximately 9 miles (14 km) NNW from Ipswich, the county town of Suffolk.
+Crowfield is about 9 miles (14 km) NNW from Ipswich, the county town of Suffolk.
 In 2012, the village was estimated to have around 200 households.

 It is believed that Crowfield was established in Saxon times, not far from where All Saints' Church now stands.
 The settlement was recorded in Old English as Groffeud or Groffeld, implying that it was just a croft-field (a small enclosure).
 Its written form began to change to what it is now following the Norman Conquest of England that began in 1066.
 In the Domesday Book of 1086, or more accurately in East Anglia, 'Little Domesday', Crowfield was recorded in Latin as Crofelda.
 In later records we find this has become Crofield and although it is not clear when the 'w' was first added, the parish register of 1784 records the 'Hamlet of Crowfield'.

 In his book The Place Names of Suffolk (1912), Walter William Skeat writes:

 "The name has been modified, and its original sense was other than it seems to be.
 Spelt Groffeud (for Crojfeld), Copinger also records the forms Groffeld and Croftfield.
 All of these suggest an Anglo Saxon form croft-feld, with the sense of 'croft-field'; i.e. a small enclosure."

 At some point in its history, Crowfield had begun to grow along Stone Street, the Roman road that linked Coddenham to Peasenhall, and it is along this old Roman road that the majority of present-day dwellings in the parish are located.
 As a result, the church now seems isolated from the village as there is only a single dwelling remaining where the village began.
 However, examination of old maps showing paths and tracks as opposed to modern roads, show that the church is not that far from where people were living.